 Traditional design is far more versatile than its name suggests.
 Yes, it encompasses Victorian living room sets with ostentatious designs, but modern traditional, at its core, is warm, inviting, and age friendly.
 If you’re thinking of furnishing your home in this style, you’re in luck.
 Here we go into detail about what traditional interior design is, what traditional modern design is, and some ideas for your home.

 What is traditional design?

 Before we dive into what makes a house traditional, here are some quick facts.
-Traditional design is largely influenced by the aesthetics of the 18th and 19th centuries.
+Traditional design is largely influenced by the aesthetics of the 18th and 19th centuries, as stated by House Beautiful.
 When you walk into a house decked out in traditional furniture, you might feel a little déja vu.
 That’s because traditional design is predictable, orderly, and coordinated.
 The key word of the day is symmetry.